ERottler/rhine_flow/README.md

 +++UNDER CONSTRUCTION+++

-This repository stores R code used to analyze hydro-climatological data from the Rhine river basin.
+This repository stores R code used to analyze hydro-climatological data focusing on detecting changes in the Rhine river basin.

-First results can be viewed at: http://seca-vista.geo.uni-potsdam.de:3838/RhineApp/
+Some first results can be viewed at: http://seca-vista.geo.uni-potsdam.de:3838/RhineApp/